Private Nonprofit · Philadelphia, Pennsylvania

 What are the admissions statistics for Pennsylvania Academy of the Fine Arts?

 Pennsylvania Academy of the Fine Arts is a private nonprofit institution in Philadelphia, Pennsylvania.
-Total enrollment is 23 students.
+Undergraduate enrollment is 23 students.

-How much do Pennsylvania Academy of the Fine Arts graduates earn?
+How much do Pennsylvania Academy of the Fine Arts former students earn?

-Graduates of Pennsylvania Academy of the Fine Arts earn a median of $29,881 ten years after enrollment.
-Six years after enrollment, median earnings are $24,229.
+Federally aided former students at Pennsylvania Academy of the Fine Arts who were working and not enrolled had median earnings of $29,881 ten years after entry; the cohort is not limited to graduates.
+Six years after entry, the corresponding median is $24,229.

 How much does Pennsylvania Academy of the Fine Arts cost?